-The word Castagnaccio comes from the Italian castagna (chestnut) and indicates a cake traditionally baked in Tuscany during Autumn.
-Simple to prepare and both gluten-free and sugar-free, this cake’s earthy flavour and smooth, silky texture will sweeten any rainy afternoon.
+Castagnaccio comes from the Italian word castagna (chestnut) to indicate a traditional chestnut cake baked in Tuscany during Autumn.
+Pretty simple to make, both gluten-free and sugar-free, Castagnaccio has a smooth silky texture which will sweeten any rainy afternoon.

 If you have plenty of chestnuts at hand, you can also try to make chestnut flour on your own: How to Make Your Own Chestnut Flour